ballerina-platform/ballerina-dev-website/components/integration/replace-springboot/code/springboot-bbe/relational-data.md

 ```
 service /social\-media on new http:Listener(9090) {
-    // This client is a generated using Ballerina persist module
+    // This client is generated using Ballerina persist module
     final persistMysql:Client socialMediaDb;

     public function init() returns error? {